CHIRAG4011/CaupenRost/LOCAL_SETUP_GUIDE.md

    psql -U postgres

    # Create database and user
-   CREATE DATABASE nikitarasoi;
+   CREATE DATABASE caupenrost;
    CREATE USER appuser WITH PASSWORD 'your_password';
-   GRANT ALL PRIVILEGES ON DATABASE nikitarasoi TO appuser;
+   GRANT ALL PRIVILEGES ON DATABASE caupenrost TO appuser;
    \q
    ```